griffonnage/griffonnage/README.md

 peer-to-peer fashion, meaning no server whatsoever does not retain nor can see your data in transit.

-The only shame you get from drawing the most obscene stuff ever is between you and your friends only.
+The only shame you'll get from drawing the most obscene stuff ever will be between you and your friends only. 😏

 Built using the following open-source projects: